-This role is responsible for managing the day-to-day administrative and operational membership-related activities of the Assembly of Osteopathic Graduate Medical Educators (AOGME), a component within the American Association of Colleges of Osteopathic Medicine.
-The program manager will also provide routine and special support activities for the AOGME Board’s regularly scheduled meetings.
-Will conduct research and provide analysis on efforts to support AACOM’s graduate medical education initiatives as assigned by the Executive Director, related to the continuum of osteopathic medical education.
+The Program Manager will be responsible for managing the Assembly of Osteopathic Graduate Medical Educators (AOGME), which is a key membership group of the American Association of Colleges of Osteopathic Medicine (AACOM) and critical to AACOM’s efforts in graduate medical education.
+The program manager will manage all aspects of the program and provide support activities for the AOGME Board.
+This person will also conduct research and provide analysis to support AACOM’s graduate medical education initiatives as assigned by the Vice President, GME Initiatives.

 The American Association of Colleges of Osteopathic Medicine (AACOM) was founded in 1898 to lend support and assistance to the nation's osteopathic medical schools, and to serve as a unifying voice for osteopathic medical education.